-We actively focus on the promotion of marine resources.
-We encourage our suppliers to obtain certification of sustainable food products, such as seafood certified by the Marine Stewardship Council (MSC) and Best Aquaculture Practices (BAP), to promote sustainable fisheries and contribute to the balance of the marine ecosystem.
+We also actively focus on the promotion of marine resources and encourage our suppliers to obtain certification of sustainable food products, such as seafood certified by the Marine Stewardship Council (MSC) and Best Aquaculture Practices (BAP), to promote sustainable fisheries and contribute to the balance of the marine ecosystem.

 Palm oil is one of our key raw materials for cooking.
 We